Exium1/UnoBot/documentation/Install.md

     git clone https://github.com/Exium1/UnoBot.git UnoBot
     ```

-3. Go to the utils folder and open `configExample.js`
+3. Go to the utils folder and open `configExample.js` in your favorite editor

     ```bash
     cd UnoBot/utils
-    nano configExample.js
+    vi configExample.js
     ```

     Fill in the following values: